Slncio/PiGateCam/README.md

 # PiGateCam
-Security Camera with gate opener and bluetooth
+Simple python code for a Security Camera with gate opener functionality and bluetooth sniffing as identification.